 Learn more about receiving offers and making counter offers here.

 At alert level 2, professionals and tradespeople such as valuers, property inspectors and builders may visit a property if it is safe to do so and if the property's occupants agree.
 Professionals and tradespeople need to meet the above health guidelines, including hygiene etiquette, maintaining a physical distance of 2-metres from anyone at the property, and sanitising any surfaces they touch.
 You can also ask them to wear a face covering for the duration of their visit.
-Keep a record of all visitors in case it’s needed for contact tracing.
+Keep a record of all people who visit your property in case it’s needed for contact tracing.

 At alert level 2, buyers can conduct pre-settlement inspections and can travel between regions to do so, provided that both regions are at alert level 1 or alert level 2.
 The buyers need to follow the health guidelines outlined above.
 Make sure you agree with your agent who will wipe down surfaces after people have visited your property.

 Read more about pre-settlement inspections here.